 What is a Breach of Contract?

 When you enter a business contract with another party, you hope everything goes well and that everyone is satisfied with the outcome.
 Unfortunately, that is not always the case.
-When delays, financial issues, miscommunications and similar setbacks occur, it may spark a breach of contract.
+When delays, financial issues, miscommunications, and similar setbacks occur, it may spark a breach of contract.
 Essentially, contractual obligations go unmet by the parties who entered the agreement.
-Examples of breach of contract include failing to perform on schedule, failing to perform whatsoever and failing to perform according to the standards laid out in a business arrangement.
+Examples of breach of contract include failing to perform on schedule, failing to perform whatsoever, and failing to perform according to the standards laid out in a business arrangement.
 When a breach happens, one party may take legal action against the infringing party.

 What Is an Example of a Breach of Contract?

 Say that Jackie, a business owner, contracted with Loose Leaves for a tea delivery the following Wednesday morning.
-If Loose Leaves delivers the tea Thursday afternoon, that is an immaterial breach of contract.
+If Loose Leaves delivers the tea on Thursday afternoon, that is an immaterial breach of contract.
 That means that while Jackie can sue Loose Leaves, she cannot seek monetary damages.
-That is, unless she can show evidence that the late delivery cost her money.
+That is unless she can show evidence that the late delivery cost her money.

 The official business arrangement clearly states that the delivery must be made by Wednesday morning.
 In this case, Loose Leaves’ late delivery becomes a material breach.
 Loose Leaves’ liability for failing to meet all contractual obligations becomes more severe.
 Under such circumstances, Jackie does not have a contractual obligation to pay for the delivery.